nbrest/kamehouse/dev-environment-setup.md

 # KameHouse shell:

-Install kamehouse-shell to use all the scripts mentioend below.
+Install kamehouse-shell to use all the scripts mentioned below.
 From the root of your working copy:
 ```sh
 ./scripts/install-kamehouse.sh -o
 ```